-The company's accounting for the certain elements of the Tax Act was incomplete as of the period ended December 30, 2017, and remains incomplete as of March 31, 2018.
+The company's accounting for the certain elements of the Tax Act was incomplete as of the period ended December 30, 2017, and remains incomplete as of September 29, 2018.
 However, the company was able to make reasonable estimates of the effects and, therefore, recorded provisional estimates for these items.
 In connection with its initial analysis of the impact of the Tax Act, the company recorded a provisional discrete net tax expense of \$7.0 million in the period ended December 30, 2017.
 This provisional estimate consists of a net expense of \$13.7 million for the one-time transition tax and a net benefit of \$6.7 million related to revaluation of deferred tax assets and liabilities, caused by the new lower corporate tax rate.
 To determine the transition tax, the company must determine the amount of post-1986 accumulated earnings and profits of the relevant subsidiaries, as well as the amount of non-U.S. income taxes paid on such earnings.
 While the company was able to make a reasonable estimate of the transition tax, it is continuing to gather additional information to more precisely compute the final amount.
-Likewise, while the company was able to make a reasonable estimate of the impact of the Tax Act, and the application of ASC 740.
+Likewise, while the company was able to make a reasonable estimate of the impact of the reduction to the corporate tax rate, its rate may be affected by other analyses related to the Tax Act, including, but not limited to, the state tax effect of adjustments made to federal temporary differences.
+Due to the complexity of the new GILTI tax rules, the company is continuing to evaluate this provision of the Tax Act and the application of ASC 740.
 Under GAAP, the company is allowed to make an accounting policy choice to either (i) treat taxes due on future U.S. inclusions in taxable income related to GILTI as a current-period expense when incurred (the "period cost method"); or (ii) factor in such amounts into a company's measurement of its deferred taxes (the "deferred method").
-The company's selection of an accounting policy with respect to the new GILTI tax rules is dependent on additional analysis and potential future modifications to existing structures, which are not currently known.
-The company has not made a policy decision regarding whether to record deferred taxes on GILTI.
+The company's selection of an accounting policy with respect to the new GILTI tax rules is dependent on additional analysis and pote whether to record deferred taxes on GILTI.
 The company will continue to analyze the full effects of the Tax Act on its consolidated financial statements.

-During the first three months of 2018, the Internal Revenue Service issued new guidance affecting the computation of the company's 2017 federal income tax liability.
-As a result of this new guidance and additional analysis of the impacts of the Tax Act, the company revised its prior estimates and recorded \$2.6 million of additional tax expense related to the Tax Act during the period.
+During the first nine months of 2018, the Internal Revenue Service issued new guidance affecting the computation of the company's 2017 federal income tax liability.
+As a result of this new guidance and additional analysis of the impacts of the Tax Act, the company revised its prior estimates and recorded \$1.8 million and \$3.9 million of net tax expense related to the Tax Act during the respective three and nine months ended September 29, 2018.
 The ultimate impact of the Tax Act may differ from the current estimates, possibly materially, due to changes in interpretations and assumptions the company has made, future guidance that may be issued and actions the company may take as a result of the law.